Available for: Admins, Results Viewers, Campaign owners

 → And hop!
 You have just started your analysis.

-Be careful, however, not to over-interpret the results.
-Sometimes, other criteria (external to your Supermood filters) come into play in the analysis and help explain a score (country culture, different work codes, etc.).
+⚠️ Be careful, however, not to over-interpret the results.
+Sometimes, other criteria come into play in the analysis and help explain a score (country culture, different work codes, etc.).

 For example, let’s assume the HR department is happier than the other departments.
-If all the coworkers from the HR department are in France, and the other departments are spread over several countries including France, maybe the happiness is linked to the country, and not to the department.
+If all the coworkers from the HR department are in France, and the other departments are spread over several countries including France, maybe their satisfaction is linked to their location, and not to the department specifically.

 If you have any doubts about the interpretation of the results, our team of experts will be happy to help you on this subject.
 Feel free to contact your Account Manager!